Community, service, academics, leadership, and interfaith community are at the foundation of Saint Louis University’s Micah program.

 As a first-year Micah, you must meet the following requirements:

-More than 200 students, ranging from first-years to seniors, are actively involved in SLU’s Micah program.
+About 200 students, ranging from first-years to seniors, are actively involved in SLU’s Micah program.
 They come from all over the world and study in dozens of major programs.

 Up to 50 first-year students are admitted to the Micah program each year.
 Students interested in the first-year community must submit a brief online application during their senior year of high school.
 Applications are accepted beginning Dec.
 1. Early applications are encouraged.